Minhaz F. Zibran, PhD

 • Our research has been featured in a local newspaper on June 23, 2023.
 [PDF]

-• TechGuide has published a short interview of myself about the importance of a software engineering degree.
+• TechGuide has published a short interview with me about the importance of a software engineering degree.

 Current Teaching